pawelFelcyn/onkologia-okulistyczna/train_model/README.md

-# YOLO Training Pipeline from CSV (Ophthalmic Scans)
+# YOLO Training & Testing Pipeline from CSV (Ophthalmic Scans)

-This project trains a YOLOv8 model using image--label pairs defined in CSV files.\
+This project provides a complete pipeline for **training and testing YOLOv8** models using image--label pairs defined in CSV files.\
-Instead of copying files, the script creates **hardlinks**, which are stable on Windows and OneDrive.
+The pipeline does **not copy files** --- instead, it creates **hardlinks**, which work reliably on Windows and OneDrive.

 ------------------------------------------------------------------------

 ## 🚀 Features

--   Builds YOLO dataset structure automatically:
+-   Automatically builds the YOLO dataset structure:

         yolo_dataset/
             images/train/
             images/val/
+            images/test/
             labels/train/
             labels/val/
+            labels/test/

--   Uses **hardlinks (os.link)** → zero extra disk usage.
+-   Uses **hardlinks (os.link)** → zero additional disk usage\

--   Reads CSVs containing:
+-   Reads CSVs with:

     -   `image_path`
     -   `label_path`

--   Trains YOLOv8 on the generated dataset.
+-   Trains YOLOv8 models from CSV-generated splits

+-   Tests trained models on a CSV-defined test set

--   Saves model weights with automatic unique filenames.
+-   Automatic unique filenames for saved model weights

+-   Supports overriding defaults using a `.env` file

 ------------------------------------------------------------------------